The hierarchy of the chicken coop and how to stay in charge of the pecking order

 But star players don’t necessarily make a team an automatic championship certainty, and curiously, it’s the same when it comes to breeding more productive poultry.

 US evolutionary biologist William Muir of Purdue University ran an intriguing experiment to find out what would improve egg production in chickens.
-One selection was of the superstar layers, the nine best individual hens in a large flock which were put into one group; the other was a group that were the best producing of all the groups Muir could choose from.
+One selection was of the superstar layers, the nine best individual hens in a large flock which was put into one group; the other was a group that was the best producing of all the groups Muir could choose from.
 He then bred six generations from each group of hens, using the same criteria to choose the next generation, to see which ones would end up the best producers over time.

 The results were so shocking, it’s reported that when he showed them to a conference of scientists, they gasped.
 The final generation of ‘star’ hens contained only three birds, and they were almost featherless; their success was achieved because they suppressed the productivity of the other hens in the cage.
 The missing six hens had been murdered by the top three, and even then the remaining hens continued to attack each other to the point where they were almost featherless.
 Egg production had dropped dramatically, far below the production levels of their superstar ancestors.